 During and after a divorce it is common to have the feeling of grieving, similar to that after the loss of someone.
 Many people feel the need to stay busy to keep their minds off of this stressful time.
 To be the best you can be for yourself and your children, it’s important to remember that you deserve to do something special for yourself every day, even if only for 10 minutes.
 It can be as simple as taking a walk or reading a book with your favorite cup of tea.
 Give yourself permission.
 The happier you are, the happier your family will be!

 3) Learn to let go

 Learn to live in the present moment.
 Living in the present is where all the “good stuff” in life happens.
-Yesterday’s worries are gone forever and tomorrow’s to-do list can wait.
-Think of it this way, when one is missing this moment in time, one is missing out on one’s life.
+Think of it this way: When one is missing this moment in time, one is missing out on one’s life.

 So how do we live in the present?

-If you are feeling stressed, immediately leave your thoughts in your head and take off your blinders.
-(Blinders similar to what a horse would wear, not allowing it to see from side to side).
+If you are feeling stressed, immediately leave the thoughts currently in your head and take off your blinders.
 Start to look around you.
-I mean really look around you.
 Look closely at everything.
 Really focus.
 Use all your senses!
-For example, if you are with your children observe them.
+For example, if you are with your children, observe them.
 Cherish their smiles.
 Give them a hug.
 See the true beauty of who they are and appreciate them for being a part of your life.
-You will start to feel your stress subside and a feeling of peace sweep over you.

 To be present, no matter where you are, use all your senses to pull yourself back into the moment.
 Take time to appreciate all the beauty that already exists around you.
 You only have to be present to see it!